kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 re-baseline onto the current machine, while still failing on genuine hardware or configuration changes.
 The tolerance is off by default and is turned on with a memory manager policy option, which derives the bound from the size of the running kernel image or pins it to a value.
+That shape follows the other kubelet policy options: the existing behavior stays the default until an administrator asks for the new one, and the option is also the only way to set the bound on a platform where it cannot be derived.
+Whether `auto` becomes the default once the feature is on by default is a beta decision, taken on the drift data gathered during alpha.

 The mechanism is Linux-specific: the drift comes from Linux kernel behavior and the bound is read from `/proc/iomem`.
 It is validated on x86-64, where all the